neo4j/neo4j/advanced/README.txt

    neo4j-udc:            usage data collection

 You can run the examples from the Unix and Windows start scripts in the bin/ directory.
-The shell-client script starts an neo4j-shell instance.
+The shell-client script starts a neo4j-shell instance.

 You'll find the source code to the examples in the examples/ directory.

-The components are found in the lib/ directory, and the javadocs for the Apoc components are found in the site/apidocs directory.
+The components are found in the lib/ directory, and the javadocs for the included components are found in the site/apidocs directory.

 For documentation, see also:
 http://components.neo4j.org/
 http://wiki.neo4j.org

-Various licenses apply, please refer to the LICENSE and NOTICE files for more detailed information.
+Various licenses apply.
+Please refer to the LICENSE and NOTICE files for more detailed information.
 A full report regarding the licenses of all included dependencies is found in site/dependencies.html.